DX-at-Scale/dx-at-scale/README.md

 ###### Sprint N+1 preparation

 Assuming you have completed the first exploratory cycle of your DDD Kata, your team should now have some familiarity with the approach.
-This is a good time to shift the DDD leadership from your DDD champion to the architect or a senior developer.
-If the team does not seem ready, it is perfectly fine to keep the champion involved for a few more cycles to provide support.
+This is a good time to shift the DDD leadership from your DDD coach to the architect or a senior developer.
+If the team does not seem ready, it is perfectly fine to keep the coach involved for a few more cycles to provide support.

 > **Align, Discover, Decompose, Connect, Strategize and Organize:**
 The steps "Align," "Discover," "Decompose," "Connect," "Strategize," and "Organize" are marked as optional, but do not misunderstand this.
 This label means you should evaluate the sprint backlog for upcoming sprints, check if the scope of the current work might impact decisions from the last DDD Kata cycle, and decide which steps need to be revisited.
 Always analyze the current project situation and use your judgment to choose the steps that require further refinement.
 There are no strict rules—this is more of an intuitive process.